 Welcome to Paris!

-The city of love is ready to welcome you.
+The city of love is ready to welcome you with open arms.

 “Whoever does not visit Paris regularly will never really be elegant.”